 In the worst case scenario where you battery replacement fails, you will have to order a new one which is exactly the same scenario you are facing anyways.

-CR2016 or such 3.3V coin cells are about 4USD and widely available around the corner.
+CR2016 or such 3.3V coin cells are about 4USD and widely available around the corner or online here.
 If you fail your teardown or battery connection; you will be down on this item and your time.

 The main issue is to lose the battery power for even a few seconds or do a short-circuit.
 It’s a very weird design to get a battery holder but no way to replace the battery.